kwikadi/eccentric/README.md

 Uses python 2.7 and pyqt 4.

-Tested on Windows 8 and Elementary OS
+Tested on Windows 8.1 and Ubuntu

 run gui.py to get the code running.